History of Afghanistan: Hotak dynasty

 In 1704, the Safavid Shah Husayn appointed George XI (Gurgīn Khān), a ruthless Georgian subject, to govern their easternmost territories in the Greater Kandahar region.
 One of Gurgīn's main objectives was to crush the rebellions started by native Afghans.
 Under his rule the revolts were successfully suppressed and he ruled Kandahar with uncompromising severity.
 He began imprisoning and executing the native Afghans, especially those suspected in having taken part in the rebellions.
 One of those arrested and imprisoned was Mirwais Hotak who belonged to an influential family in Kandahar.
 Mirwais was sent as a prisoner to the Persian court in Isfahan, but the charges against him were dismissed by the king, so he was sent back to his native land as a free man.

 In April 1709, Mirwais along with his militia under Saydal Khan Naseri revolted.
 The uprising began when George XI and his escort were killed after a banquet that had been prepared by Mirwais at his house outside the city.
 Around four days later, an army of well-trained Georgian troops arrived in the city after hearing of Gurgīn's death, but Mirwais and his Afghan forces successfully held the city against the troops.
 Between 1710 and 1713, the Afghan forces defeated several large Persian armies that were dispatched from Isfahan by the Safavids, which included Qizilbash and Georgian/Circassian troops.

 Southern Afghanistan was made into an independent local Pashtun kingdom.
 Refusing the title of king, Mirwais was called "Prince of Qandahár and general of the national troops" by his Afghan countrymen.
 He died of natural causes in November 1715 and was succeeded by his brother Abdul Aziz Hotak.
-Aziz was killed about two years later by Mirwais' son Mahmud Hotaki, allegedly for planning to give Kandahar's sovereignty back to Persia.
+Aziz was killed about two years later by Mirwais' son Mahmud Hotak, allegedly for planning to give Kandahar's sovereignty back to Persia.
 Mahmud led an Afghan army into Persia in 1722 and defeated the Safavids at the Battle of Gulnabad.
 The Afghans captured Isfahan (Safavid capital) and Mahmud briefly became the new Persian Shah.
 He was known after that as Shah Mahmud.